AI

 Can you measure AI’s business impact?
 Gartner data shows 45% of high-maturity organizations keep AI projects operational for three years or more.
 Low-maturity?
 Only 20%.
 The difference?
 High-maturity companies know what works because they measure it.

 Do you have the infrastructure to support AI at scale?
 Not the cloud accounts.
 The organizational infrastructure.
-Data readiness research found 73% of organizations cite talent shortages as their primary barrier.
+Gartner found 57% of organizations estimate their data is not AI-ready.
+IDC projects over 90% of global enterprises will face critical skills shortages by 2026.
 The technology is commodity.
 Finding people who can govern it properly?
 Rare.

 The overestimation happens for predictable reasons.

 Pilots succeed, so leaders assume scaling will be easy.
-Multiple studies show only 10% successfully scale AI across functions.
+Deloitte found only 25% of companies have moved more than 40% of projects beyond pilot stage.
 The jump from pilot to production requires organizational change management, not better algorithms.
-Yet 43% of failures trace back to insufficient executive sponsorship for that change work.
+Prosci research shows 43% of AI adoption failures trace back to insufficient executive sponsorship for that change work.

 Cultural resistance gets underestimated.
-Research consistently finds 63% of organizations cite human factors as their primary AI implementation challenge.
+Prosci found 63% of organizations cite human factors as their primary AI implementation challenge.
+BCG research shows 70% of challenges in AI rollout relate to people and processes, not technical issues.
 Technology is rarely the blocker.
 Getting people to change how they work?
 That is where transformation efforts die.

 The timeline assumptions are wildly optimistic.
 Someone reads about a 90-day AI adoption roadmap and expects transformation.
 The reality?
 Moving through AI maturity stages takes 3-6 months for initial exploration, another 6-12 months for systematic pilots, then 12-24 months for real integration.
 Multi-year commitments that survive budget pressures and leadership changes.